harris-georgakis/ldnsyd_dataanalysis/README.md

 - **Problem Solving**: Real-world decision-making under uncertainty
 ---

+⭐ **Found this helpful?** Star the repo and share it with others making career decisions!

 ## 📬 Contact
 **Open to opportunities in:** Data Analytics, Database Development, Remote positions (EU-based)